typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 ## Inflation

-The world’s most boring side project, an inflation calculator, had another good year with roughly 10% month-over-month traffic growth.
-It's zero-maintenance except to update the yearly CPI data.
+The world’s most boring side project, an inflation calculator, had another good year with ~10% month-over-month traffic growth.
+It's zero-maintenance except to update CPI data every year.

 {% imgcap center http://i.imgur.com/ok3IKvr.png Approaching 40k queries per day. %}

 Next year I’ll make SEO improvements and experiment with AdSense.
-I want to switch to a generic domain but am afraid of messing with my existing search ranking.
+I want to switch to a generic domain but am afraid of messing with existing search ranking.

 ## Asterank

 Although I sold [Asterank](http://asterank.com) to [Planetary Resources](http://planetaryresources.com) last year, it still takes up time outside work.
-This project has led to so many interesting people and opportunities because it garners interest from everyone - media, academics, industry, and people who just think space is cool.
+This project has led to so many people and opportunities because it garners interest from everyone - media, academics, industry, and people who just think space is cool.

 This year one of my favorite opportunities was my illustration for David McCandless's latest book, [Knowledge is Beautiful](http://smile.amazon.com/Knowledge-Beautiful-Impossible-Invisible-Connections-Visualized/dp/0062188224?sa-no-redirect=1).
 He's behind [Information is Beautiful](https://www.facebook.com/informationisbeautiful), the source of many interesting graphics circulating on popular sites.